projg2/votrify/README.rst

 (``ballot-*``), master ballot (``master-*``) and the voters list (``voters-*``).

-Secondly, you need your vote file and confirmation id.
+Secondly, if you voted, then you need your vote file and confirmation id.
 The former is found on dev.gentoo.org as ``.ballot-*-submitted``, the latter you should have gotten by mail.

 Thirdly, you need to have OpenPGP keys of all voters, fetched and verified.
 Using Gentoo Authority Key is recommended for that